ZacYoutube/CodingChallenge/README.md

 1. This boilerplate effectively contains two applications: A React Redux application that has been bootstrapped with Create React App, and an Express API.
 You'll notice that, at the moment, the API uses `app.locals` as a data store.

-    "When I navigate to the root path of the applicaiton, I see the three seeded markers displayed on the page."
+    "When I navigate to the root path of the application, I see the three seeded markers displayed on the page."

     ---
     Notes: